kaizen-ai/kaizenflow/documentation/general/setup_dev_environment.md

   - One client for development

 - Two Git clients `commodity_research1` and `commodity_research2`
-  - one for development
+  - One for development
-  - one for review CLs
+  - One for review CLs
 - One terminal window per Git client
   - (So I can switch easily between Git clients)
 - One Pycharm project for each Git client
   - To edit the code
 - One tmux session in each terminal with:
   - (So I can switch easily between dirs of the project)
-  - one shell cd-ed in `commodity_research*`
+  - One shell cd-ed in `commodity_research*`
-  - one shell running jupyter
+  - One shell running jupyter
-  - one shell cd-ed `commodity_research*/amp`
+  - One shell cd-ed `commodity_research*/amp`
   - See details `//amp/dev_scripts/tmux.sh`

 ## Run jupyter notebook